Hacker0x01/docs.hackerone.com/docs/programs/report-states.md

 State | Detail | Change to Hacker Reputation
 ----- | ------ | ----------------------------
-Resolved | The report is valid and no further dialoge is with the hacker is needed. | Increase +7 Informative | The report contains useful information but doesn't warrant an immediate action or a fix.
+Resolved | The report is valid and no further dialoge is with the hacker is needed. | Increase +7 points Informative | The report contains useful information but doesn't warrant an immediate action or a fix.
 Your program can consider providing an alternative risk assessment or other mitigating factors, and public disclosure is available with mutual agreement. | No change
 Duplicate | This issue has already been reported.
 Programs can build trust by attributing the issue to its original discovered and linking it to a previous report or include other details about its' discovery.
-Public disclosure is not available for this state. <br>*Note: If a hacker files a duplicate or public report, their reputation will go down.* | If the hacker submits the original report: <br>Resolved: +2 <br>Not Applicable: -5 <br>Informative: 0
+Public disclosure is not available for this state. <br>*Note: If a hacker files a duplicate or public report, their reputation will go down.* | If the hacker submits the original report:<br>*Resolved*: +2 points<br><br><br>*Not Applicable*: -5 points<br><br>*Informative*: 0
 Not Applicable | The report doesn't contain a valid issue and has no security implications.
-Security teams should describe why the report was invalid so the hacker can improve. | Decrease -5
+Security teams should describe why the report was invalid so the hacker can improve. | Decrease -5 points
 Spam | The report is invalid because the hacker didn't describe a legitimate security vulnerability.
-You
+You should notify HackerOne so additional restrictions can be applied to to the hacker. | Decrease -10 points